TheSloppiestOfJoes/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+	Semantic HTML is a customary format that should be used by everyone in order to improve readability in code when being reviewed by others.

 2. What are the 4 areas of the box model?

+	Content - The actual information of an item.
+	Padding - The area between the content and the border.
+	Border - The space between Padding and Margins, usually utilized by being made visible as a part of design.
+	Margins - The spacing between the Border (or Padding or Content, depending on what is applicable) and the surrounding items/boxes.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

 4. Explain why git is valuable to a team of developers.

+	If properly utilized, git can be used to allow multiple developers to work on the same project, or even the same file, without overwriting each others work.
+Finally, it allows the project manager(s) to review the changes made by each developer and make decisions on a case-by-case basis to merge or reject changes to the final repository.

 5. Define mobile-first design in your own words.

+	Mobile-First Design is a concept in which a developer will design a web-page to be properly displayed on a mobile device before moving on to a Desktop site.
+In doing this, developers can avoid circumstances that may cause elements to not display well when adapting to a mobile environment.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.